folkertvanheusden/MyIP/README.md

 	./myip configuration-file.cfg

-Look at 'example.cfg' on how to configure the stack.
+Look at 'example.cfg' to see what is possible.

+Ideally you have a computer/virtual machine with 2 network-interfaces (or a serial port for PPP/SLIP).
+Then one port would be the usual LAN port, the other can be assigned to MyIP.
+The MyIP port can be used as a TAP-device or via "promiscuous-mode".

 After you have started `myip', a 'myip' network device has appeared.
 Of course, your "local IP address" must be configured (remote is the MyIP instance, local is the Linux system; so for the example.ini: 192.168.3.2 is the MyIP address and you could e.g. add 192.168.3.1 to the 'myip' network interface).